 These PDFs are in logical sequence, later projects dependent on earlier projects.
-This crosses over; for instance, "The Satans' Qur'an" in The Arabs assumes "In Ranks" here.
+This crosses over; for instance, several essays in The Arabs refer to "The Muhkam of the Wasiya" here.
+Also "Heretic of Rewardashir" is posted here after "Year of the Hajj" because of the logic, where in a chronological order - like in that first part of The Arabs - it goes in the reverse order.
 The sum of the PDFs together imply a timeline.

 One final thing: These articles (like The Arabs) are written to such a level as that in academic journals.
 There's a bit of a learning curve.
 If you're new to the topic then I recommend an introductory monograph ... like House of War.
 I also recommend Robert Hoyland's Seeing Islam as Others Saw It.
 As a rule of thumb: if you have read and understood Ibn Warraq's collections, then you are good to go.